jerseyweeds/multistreamnews.tv/monetization_ideas.md

 ---

 *This document should be regularly updated as the platform evolves and new monetization opportunities emerge.*
-*Last Updated: July 3, 2025 - Added responsive design completion and video management improvements*
+*Last Updated: July 3, 2025 - Added auto-close menus, Save/Share modal, and enhanced UX improvements*